-Keyhole Cichlid or the Cleithracaramaronii is from South America found in the lower Orinoco Basin in Venezuela and the river basins in The Guianas.
-This single species is the only one in the genus Cleithracara.
+Keyhole Cichlid (Cleithracara maronii) is from South America found in the lower Orinoco Basin in Venezuela and the river basins in The Guianas.
+Keyhole Cichlid is the only one species in the genus Cleithracara.
 They are also found in Trinidad Tobago.

 When you do decide to get a keyhole cichlid for your home tank, make sure you get from a reliable source.
 If you get from a contaminated source, then your entire aquarium can become infected.

 Common Name: Keyhole cichlid